taronaeo/ibm-research-mre/README.md

-# ibm-research-mre
+# IBM Research MRE

-Minimal Reproducible Examples for IBM VXE/VXE/zDNN/NNPA Vector Intrinsics &amp; Library
+A collection of Minimal Reproducible Examples (MRE) for debugging purposes with relation to the IBM VXE/VXE Vector Intrinsics or the zDNN/NNPA Library.